JAMMERR26/MNIST_Classifier/README.md

-# MNIST_Classifier
-This project is a simple deep learning-based image classifier built using PyTorch to recognize handwritten digits from the MNIST dataset (0–9).

-🧠 MNIST Digit Classifier
-This project is a simple deep learning-based image classifier built using PyTorch to recognize handwritten digits from the MNIST dataset (0–9).
-The model is trained on the official MNIST training set and evaluated on the test set, achieving high accuracy in digit recognition.
+This repository contains a deep learning model built with PyTorch to classify images from the Fashion MNIST dataset.
+The model is trained to recognize clothing items such as shirts, shoes, bags, and more — offering a more challenging alternative to traditional digit classification.

-📦 Features:
+🧠 Features:
-PyTorch implementation
+PyTorch-based implementation

-Fully connected or CNN architecture (based on your version)

-Training and evaluation scripts included
+Supports fully connected and/or convolutional neural network (CNN) architecture Training and evaluation scripts

-Visualization of predictions and training progress

-Easily extendable to other image classification tasks

-📁 Contents:
-model.py: Model architecture

-traintest.py: Training loop

-utils.py: Helper functions (e.g., plotting, saving models)
+Accuracy and loss visualization
+Clean, modular code for easy experimentation and customization

-README.md: Project documentation
+📁 Project Structure:
+model.py – Defines the neural network architecture train.py – Training script with loss tracking test.py – Evaluation script for model performance utils.py – (Optional) Helper functions like plotting or saving models README.md – Documentation and setup instructions

 🧪 Dataset:
-MNIST Handwritten Digit Dataset
+Fashion MNIST: A dataset of Zalando's article images — 10 categories, 70,000 grayscale images.